-- This is the building that is located opposite from and nearest to the Principal Boundary. - ii Must be square or rectangular subject only to permitted Elevation Types. - iii The Principal Building of a: - Villa House Type must have a Minimum External Wall Height of: - For a single storey 3m (35 standard brick courses) - For a double storey 5.7m plus the first storey floor depth. - House or Cottage Types must have a Minimum External Wall Height of: - For a single storey, 2.743m (32 standard brick courses) except for the Principal Elevation which must have a height of 2.914m (see below); - For a double storied house 5.143m plus the first storey floor depth. - iv The Principal Elevation of a House or Cottage is required to have a Minimum External Wall Height of 2.914m (34 standard brick courses) as measured from the Verandah or Terrace floor.
+- This is the building that is located opposite from and nearest to the Principal Boundary. - Must be square or rectangular subject only to permitted Elevation Types.
+The Principal Building is required to have a minimum depth that is at least fifty percent of the Principal Elevation width measured in plan view.
+The Principal Elevation width is measured from the outside face of the external walls of the Principal Building at the widest part of the Principal Building.
+The Principal Building depth is measured from the outside face of the external walls of the Principal Elevation to the parallel and opposite external rear wall of the Principal Building or where there is no rear wall, the extent of the Principal Building is assumed to be where the external wall would be located based on the Principal Roof extent and eave overhang.
+The Projecting Front is not included in the Principal Building depth calculation. - iii The Principal Building of a: - Villa House Type must have a Minimum External Wall Height of: - For a single storey 3m (35 standard brick courses) - For a double storey 5.7m plus the first storey floor depth. - House or Cottage Types must have a Minimum External Wall Height of: - For a single storey, 2.743m (32 standard brick courses) except for the Principal Elevation which must have a height of 2.914m (see below): - For a double storied house 5.143m plus the first storey floor depth. - iv The Principal Elevation of a House or Cottage is required to have a Minimum External Wall Height of 2.914m (34 standard brick courses) as measured from the Verandah or Terrace floor.